This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Each expert will work with your child in different areas to ensure the best resources are being used to improve your child’s communication skills.

-For instance, a speech pathologist will help with speech articulation, how to improve listening skills, and, if needed, can teach the child sign language or how to use a communication board.
-A physical therapist will help the child with balance and motor skills which can help with speech.
+For instance, a speech pathologist will help with speech articulation, improve listening skills, and, if needed, teach the child sign language or how to use a communication board.
+A physical therapist will help the child with balance and motor skills, which can help with speech.

 An occupational therapist can help with developing crucial daily life skills.
 Communication deficits may range from mild to severe.
 Each child benefits from a specific group of medical professionals and communication strategies.